Graduation

 Requesting an Additional Copy of Your Diploma

 If a student needs to request an additional copy (or replacement copy) of their diploma, the following link will need to be used to place the request: Diploma Web Store.
-The process for diploma reorder will take approximately 3-5 weeks for delivery and includes a $15 charge.
+The process for diploma reorder will take approximately 3-5 weeks for delivery and includes a $15 charge per each degree requested.

 Commencement